Facilitating Change is a boutique consultancy focusing on international, nonprofit, and community development.

 We’ll help you refine your goals and empathize with your audiences.
 We’ll organize and visualize your data.
 Together we’ll amplify your voice and create beautiful experiences, materials, and technologies.

 Oh, and in case you hadn’t noticed, our approach is open and people-centric, with an entrepreneurial, irreverent twist.

 Facilitating Change was founded and is managed by Christine Prefontaine.
-We work by tapping our network and assembling lightweight teams to fit each engagement — gathering researchers, strategists, designers, coders, communicators, and others.
+We work by assembling lightweight teams to fit each engagement.
+Contact us to learn more.

 We’ve worked with:

 - IREX, on the most wonderful Beyond Access: Libraries Powering Development project (<3!!!)

 - The Technology & Social Change Group (TASCHA), at the University of Washington Information School